TheGreatRico/basic-binary-search/README.md

-# basic-binary-search
+# Binary search
-A C++ program to guess a number via binary search
+Simple C++ programm to guess a number using binary search algorithm.